nzlosh/err-stackstorm/README.md

 #### API Key
 _API Key_ support has been included since StackStorm v2.0.
 When an _API Key_ is provided, it is used in preference to a _User Token_ or _username/password_ pair.
 It is considered a mistake to supply a token or username/password pair when using the API Key.

+### Secrets Store
+The secrets store is used by err-stackstorm to cache StackStorm API credentials.
+The available backends are:

+ - `cleartext`
+ - `keyring`
+ - `vault`

+#### ClearText
+The `cleartext` store maintains the cache in memory and does not encrypt the contents to disk.
+This is option doesn't protect the stored secrets.

+#### KeyRing
+The `keyring` store uses the systems keyring manager to create a namespace and write secrets to it.
+Secrets are persisted to disk in an encrypted format.
+The keyring must be unlocked when errbot is started.  [detail](http://man7.org/linux/man-pages/man7/keyrings.7.html)

+#### HashiCorp Vault
+The `vault` store uses Hashicorp's Vault to store secrets.  [details](https://www.vaultproject.io)

 ### Role Based Access Control Authentication

 #### Standalone RBAC

 This is the original authentication method where by err-stackstorm uses its own credentials for all calls to the StackStorm API.
 All action-alias' issued by chat service users execute the underlying workflows with err-stackstorm credentials.